myli1993/DDPM_ver1.0/README.md

 Also, you can watch my report on MODSIM 2021 at https://www.bilibili.com/video/BV1vR4y1s7vc.

 Our manuscripts are submitting and publishing, we wiil update the data and model in time.

+We respect the contributions of every researcher, and for the development and use of more model functions, please contact me at myli.sdwri@gmail.com, and look forward to cooperating with you!